New constraints on cosmological gravitational waves from CMB and BAO in light of dynamical dark energy: Sensitivity of future facilities

 The data analysis reveals that the combined dataset is projected to detect deviations of $\Omega_{\rm gw}h^{2}$ from zero at the $\sim2.5-4\sigma$ confidence level; otherwise, it is expected to further tighten the observational upper limits on $\Omega_{\rm gw}h^{2}$.
 Under adiabatic initial conditions, the projected results (68\% confidence interval) are $\Omega_{\rm gw}h^{2}=1.04_{-0.25}^{+0.24}\times10^{-6}$ ($\Lambda$CDM) and $\Omega_{\rm gw}h^{2}=7.2_{-2.5}^{+2.3}\times10^{-7}$ (CPL), with the measurement precisions being almost the same.
 For homogeneous initial conditions, they become $\Omega_{\rm gw}h^{2}=2.7_{-1.0}^{+0.9}\times10^{-7}$ ($\Lambda$CDM) and $\Omega_{\rm gw}h^{2}=2.4_{-1.0}^{+0.9}\times10^{-7}$ (CPL), with the measurement precisions also being the same.
 Correspondingly, the one-dimensional posterior distributions of this parameter are presented in Figure~\ref{fig:2}, which allows for direct comparison with the top subfigure of Figure~\ref{fig:1}.

 It is particularly intriguing that across both the $\Lambda$CDM and CPL cosmological frameworks, the projected precision for measuring $\Omega_{\rm gw}h^{2}$ with future detection facilities registers at $\sigma\simeq2.5\times10^{-7}$ (and $2\sigma\simeq4.8\times10^{-7}$) under adiabatic initial conditions and $\sigma\simeq1.0\times10^{-7}$ (and $2\sigma\simeq1.8\times10^{-7}$) under homogeneous initial conditions, respectively, revealing model-independent enhancement prospects.
-Such precision enhancements stem from the deployment of more sensitive next-generation instrumentation, surpassing current measurement capabilities.
-Furthermore, consistent with analysis shown in the last section, homogeneous initial conditions produce tighter observational constraints on $\Omega_{\rm gw}h^{2}$ than adiabatic initial conditions.
+Such precision enhancements stem from the deployment of more-sensitive next-generation instrumentation, surpassing current measurement capabilities.
+Furthermore, being consistent with analysis shown in the last section, homogeneous initial conditions still produce tighter observational constraints on $\Omega_{\rm gw}h^{2}$ than adiabatic initial conditions.